vijayramsriram/RAS-SES-598-Space-Robotics-and-AI/assignments/inverted_pendulum_optimal_control/README.md

    - Thoroughness of discussion

 ### Extra Credit (up to 30 points)
-- Basic RL Implementation (15 points)
+- Reinforcement Learning Implementation (30 points)
-- Advanced RL Features (10 points)
-- RL Analysis and Visualization (5 points)

 ## Tips for Success
 1. Start with understanding the existing controller behavior